zadium/OS_Rig_notes/ReadMe.md

 # My Notes for Import and Rigging

-Rotate it to direct Y
+Rotate it to direct Y- (Face to Y- Back to Y+)

 Apply rotations and scales

 ## Import Dae

-1 - Rotate mesh to face Y
+1 - Rotate mesh to face Y-

 2 - Apply scale/rotations

 ## Bones

-You can use it from the [SL Benot](https://wiki.secondlife.com/wiki/Project_Bento_Resources_and_Information) site or Onigiri/Bento Buddy
+You can use it from the [SL Bento](https://wiki.secondlife.com/wiki/Project_Bento_Resources_and_Information) site or Onigiri/Bento Buddy

+For tiny (or as you wish) meshes delete bones (mSpine1,mSpine2,mSpine3,mSpine4)

 ## Mirroring